bballdavis/hass-savant-pbc/README.md

 - **Automatic device discovery** from your Savant system
 - **Power and voltage sensors** for each relay
 - **Relay (breaker) switch control** with configurable cooldown
-- **Binary sensors** for relay status
+- **Relay Binary sensors** for relay status
-- **Button entities** for diagnostics and control
+- **All Loads On Button** to quickly turn all loads on
-- **DMX address sensors** for advanced users
+- **DMX address sensors** for controlling individual breakers

 ## 🛠️ Installation (via HACS)
 1. **Add the repository to HACS**:
    - In Home Assistant, go to **HACS > Integrations > Custom repositories**.
-   - Add your fork or this repo's URL: `https://github.com/bballdavis/hass-savant-pbc`.
+   - Add your fork or this repo's URL: `https://github.com/bballdavis/HASS-Savant-Energy`.
    - Set category to **Integration**.
 2. **Install the integration**:
    - Search for **Savant Energy** in HACS and click **Install**.
 3. **Restart Home Assistant** to load the integration.
 4. **Add the integration**:
    - Go to **Settings > Devices & Services > Add Integration**.
-   - Search for **Savant Energy** and follow the prompts (enter your Savant controller's IP, port, and OLA port if needed).
+   - Search for **Savant Energy** and follow the prompts.
+   - Add you Panel Controller Bridge's (PCB) IP address.
+   - The port defaults should work, but you can change it if needed.

 ## ⚡ How to Use
 Once installed and configured, the integration will automatically create entities for each Savant relay device it discovers.
 Here’s what you’ll see: